Lynn Shoemakers: 1916 – Eastern League

 After the New England folded, the Lynn "Pipers" immediately became members of the ten-team, Class B level Eastern League in 1916.
 The Bridgeport Hustlers, Hartford Senators, Lawrence Barristers, Lowell Grays, New Haven Merlins, New London Planters, Portland Duffs, Springfield Ponies and Worcester Busters teams joined Lynn in the newly formed league, which evolved from the folded New England League.
 The Eastern League began play on April 20, 1916.

 (1921) Baseball Hall of Fame member Waite Hoyt, New York Yankees.
 In 1916, Hoyt pitched for Lynn in his first professional season at age 16.

 Baseball Hall of Fame pitcher Waite Hoyt played for the 1916 Lynn Pipers in his first professional season at age 16.
 At age 15, the New York Giants had signed Hoyt to a contract in the winter of 1915 and he began his professional career in 1916, His father had initially refused to co-sign his professional contract.
 After beginning the 1916 season with the Penn State League Lebanon team in May, the league folded shortly after.
 Hoyt was then sent to Lynn.
 While pitching for Lynn in 1916, Hoyt was unable to pitch for two months due to blood poisoning in his hands.
 After his lengthy and successful pitching career, Hoyt was elected into the Baseball Hall of Fame in 1969.

 Pipers player Billy Gleason was drafted in the 1916 Rule 5 draft by the Pittsburgh Pirates and made his major league debut with Pittsburgh on September 25, 1916.

-Lynn was nicknamed the "Pipers" after their returning manager Louis Piper.
+Lynn was nicknamed the "Pipers" after their returning manager Louis Pieper.
 In Eastern League play, Lynn ended the 1916 season with a record of 66–57, placing fourth in the final league standings.
 The Lynn franchise did not return to the 1917 Eastern League, which reduced to an eight=team league, as the Lowell Grays and Lynn franchises folded.
 Pitcher Oscar Tuero of Lynn led the Eastern League with 22 wins, while pitching 301 innings.
 The Lynn franchise did not return to the Eastern League in 1917, as the league reduced to eight teams.

 Lynn next hosted minor league baseball in 1926, when the New England League reformed as a Class B level league with eight teams.
 The Lynn Papooses were a member of the newly formed league, beginning another tenure of a Lynn franchise playing in the league.
 Lynn joined the Haverhill Hillies, Lawrence Merry Macks, Lewiston Twins, Lowell Highwaymen, Manchester Blue Sox, Nashua Millionaires and Portland Eskimos teams in beginning play for the reformed league on May 11, 1926.